boldingd/EclipsePhaseContent/SkywardsCollective.md

 Absent these two mechanisms, there is no formal government or rule-making: individuals are free to conduct their affairs as they see fit.

-Owing largely to their low-to-zero labor expectation, the cooperative tends not to be very productive.
+Owing largely to their low-to-zero labor expectation, the collective tends not to be very productive.
 For comparison, per-capita resource allocations sit between one-half and one-third of the median resources consumed by a citizen of the Titanian Commonwealth, depending on the specific habitat and time.

 > **rategorytheory**: One-half to one-third of the *median*?